 22 - Full-screen

 Here you can find details about the open session as well as access the user journey and see additional information about the user.

 The email address of the visitor appears in the visitor info view next to the visitor’s geolocation and IP address.
 Additional details can be seen in the table below the visitor journey in the User information section.

-In order to see visitor’s emails and other details, you’ll need to implement the identification method [LINK TO Identify visitors in Smartlook ARTICLE] for Smartlook to be able to retrieve the visitor's data stored on your end.
+In order to see visitor’s emails and other details, you’ll need to implement the identification method for Smartlook to be able to retrieve the visitor's data stored on your end.
 This can be done using our API.
 For every session of a logged-in user, Smartlook will be able to retrieve the user information from your website.

 The names and email addresses presented in the API page are just an example and must be replaced by variables from your database.
 If you want to know more about visitor identification, also check out Lesson 2 of Smartlook School.